SkafteNicki/ku_devops/experiment_tracking/README.md

     <img src="../figures/weights_and_biases2.PNG" width="1000">
     </p>

 7. Wandb can log a lot more than just scalar values.
-This could be a image (numpy array), a histogram or a matplotlib figure.
+This could be an image (numpy array), a histogram or a matplotlib figure.
 In all cases the logging is still going to use `wandb.log` but you need extra calls to `wandb.Image` etc. depending on what you choose to log.
 Add the following code to the `wandb_script.py` at the end and afterwards figure out how to call `wandb.log` to log the figure: